Congratulations! You’ve come to the right spot!

-Started in 2005, Suburban Turmoil now gets nearly a million unique visitors each month.
-It has been mentioned in newspapers (Chicago Tribune, The Tennessean, Austin American-Statesman) magazines (Redbook, All You, Cookie) and on websites (WashingtonPost.com, Salon.com, Newsweek.com, BBC.com, AdAge.com, GoodHousekeeping.com, Curbed.com).
+Started in 2005, Suburban Turmoil now averages more than 800,000 unique visitors each month, mostly women ages 25-54.
+It has been mentioned in newspapers (Chicago Tribune, The Tennessean, Austin American-Statesman) magazines (Redbook, All You, Cookie) and on websites (WashingtonPost.com, Salon.com, Newsweek.com, HuffingtonPost.com, Slate.com, BBC.com, AdAge.com, GoodHousekeeping.com).

 I’ve been named a Top 100 Mom Blogger by Babble.com.
 I’ve been named by SAY Media as one of the 100 most influential voices on the web, listed as one of Parenting Magazine’s Must-Read Mom Bloggers and named a Top 50 Mom Blogger in Access Communications’ social media study.
 Awards for Suburban Turmoil include Divine Caroline’s Editor’s Pick for Best Mom Blog, Parents Connect’s voters’ choice for Best Local Blog in Nashville, and the Best of Blogs award for Best Parenting Blog.

 I started the style blog, She’s Still Got It, in December 2009 as a companion blog to Suburban Turmoil.
 I sold it to CafeMom, the number one mom’s site on the Internet, in May of the following year.
 I continue to write the blog (although right now I’m on hiatus, working on the ‘book’) under the She’s Still Got It column header for CafeMom’s blog, The Stir.
 My writing for She’s Still Got It is syndicated on Yahoo!
 Shine and the Huffington Post and has been quoted on CNN.com and in The Guardian.

 I’ve also written columns for the Nashville City Paper, the Louisville Eccentric Observer, and Geez Magazine, and I was the blended family blogger for Parents Magazine.
 My blog posts have been reprinted on numerous websites, including WNBC.com, iVillage.com, and Reuters.com.
 I’ve also been featured in the books, Attack of the Fifty-Foot Hormones (HarperCollins), The Digital Moms Handbook (Harper Paperbacks), and Kirtsy Takes a Bow (Bright Sky Press).